RodrigoM586/SegmaInterno/Tecnica/BDAnaSMaria.rst

 		- 1º Voo: das 01:00 até às 02:00;
 		- 2º Voo: das 02:00 até às 03:00;
-	Apesar do período temporal do voo ser entre as 01:00 e as 03:00.
+	Apesar do período temporal da chegada dos voos ser entre as 01:00 e as 03:00.

 Aprovar
 -------------------------------------